Employer of Record in India

 The minimum wage for employees in India is typically ₹178 per day, amounting to ₹5,340 per month.
 This serves as a baseline, and actual minimum wages are often higher, depending on regional economic conditions and specific job requirements.

-For example, in Delhi, the minimum wage for unskilled workers was set at ₹17,494 per month as of October 1, 2023, with higher wages for semi-skilled and skilled workers.
+For example, in Delhi, the minimum wage for unskilled workers is set at ₹18,456 per month as of August 2025, with higher wages for semi-skilled and skilled workers.
 Minimum wages are periodically reviewed and adjusted by state governments to account for inflation and the cost of living.

 Employers must stay informed about the latest wage rates and state-specific labor laws to ensure compliance.
-Additionally, India is transitioning towards a living wage system by 2025, with assistance from the International Labour Organization (ILO).
+Additionally, India is transitioning towards a living wage system by 2025, with assistance from the International Labour Organization (ILO), however, this has yet to be implemented.
 This shift aims to provide workers with an income sufficient to cover essential living expenses, including housing, food, and healthcare.
 Employers should monitor these regulatory changes closely to align with evolving labor laws and fair wage practices.

 Payroll Management in India